-Project activities focused on demonstration-scale plants that do not achieve the GHG emissions threshold will have to evidence a clear and credible path to achieving the GHG emissions threshold for their future FOAK commercial-scale plants
+2 Project activities focused on demonstration-scale plants that do not achieve the GHG emissions threshold will have to evidence a clear and credible path to achieving the GHG emissions threshold for their future FOAK commercial-scale plants eligible costs during Feasibility, Pre-FEED and FEED stages, and 50% at 'Detailed Design' and 'Procurement of Main Equipment' stages.
+Timescales Funding is only available for eligible project work completed during the Funding Period (to 31 March 2025).1

 An example grant offer letter is available via the fund website.

 Please refer to "Interaction with other funding schemes" in Section C of the guidance document for further information.

-5 Please refer to "Fund scope and Funding Period" in Section C of the guidance document for further information.